ferpoble2/Relief_Creator/readme.md

 The program is located in the `output` folder under the name of ReliefeCreator.

+# Tools

+There is a number of tools that form part of the engine, they are stored as strings by the program class.
+Here is the list of all tools of the program:

+- move_map: Tool that is active when moving the 2D map on the engine.

 # About the parallel task on the engine